GrinonBarrett/Taksidos/Optional Rules/Character Creation/Possible Classes/Serviles/Lesser Serviles/Ergenekrai.md

 **Unarmed Attacks**;

  • Smack: The ergenekrai may use a limb or random object against a foe within 1 foot.
-This is a melee unarmed attack.
+This is a melee bare attack.

 ---------------------